 It’s that time of the year again when a new version of Android is released.
-Google has dropped the first beat of Android Q and in fact, some really interesting features so let’s take a look.
-We have the first beta of Android Q installed on a pixel 3XL so let’s take a look at some of the most exciting features in Android Q.
+Google has dropped the first beat of Android Q and it comes with some really interesting features so let’s take a look.
+We have the first beta of Android Q installed on a pixel 3XL so let’s take a look at some of the most exciting features in the latest Android OS.

 1) Native Screen Recorder:

 We have been wanting a native screen recorder in Android for a long time now and it’s finally here with the Android Q. Now, the native screen recorder is not enabled by default, instead you have to go to the developer options then go to the feature flags and enable it.

 Once you’ve done that, you can open up the power menu and long press on the screenshot button which will bring up this weird-looking screen recorder menu where you can enable mic sound recording, short apps and start the screen recorder.
 There’s no option to record internal audio on any of the features but this seems like a feature that’s still in the very early stages because while it worked fine on a Pixel 2, things aren’t the same with the pixel 3XL.

 On the pixel 3XL when you try to stop, pause or cancel the screen recording it would just not do it, instead, the screen recorder just goes on with the recording.
 This will surely be fixed with future Android Q updates.

 2) Share WiFi Networks:

 Android Q brings a couple of handy options in the Wi-Fi menu, first of all, you can now share a Wi-Fi network via a QR code.
 All you need to do is go to Wi-Fi settings and tap on the network you’re connected, there’s the new share option there which shows you the QR code which others can scan to join the network.